Olympics-Taiwan pulls out of baseball qualifying tournament over COVID-19 fears | Sports-Games

 Ranked fourth in the world, Taiwan was originally scheduled to host the tournament before a spike in COVID-19 cases in the country forced the World Baseball Softball Confederation (WBSC) to move it to Puebla, Mexico.
 Mexico is still reporting thousands of new COVID-19 cases a day and health ministry data released on Wednesday said that 228,146 people had died since the start of the pandemic.

 The surge in COVID-19 cases in Taiwan was also behind the refusal of the Yunlin County local government to let the squad prepare at training fields under their jurisdiction, the Chinese Taipei Baseball Association said in a statement.
-"We apologise to all team staff who originally expressed their willingness to participate and we thank them for their dedication," the statement released late on Wednesday added.
+Despite the baseball team dropping out, Taiwan's foreign minister said on Thursday that the government supported the Olympics going ahead.

 China pulled out of the final Olympic qualification tournament last month, leaving a five-team event now reduced to four with Taiwan's withdrawal.
-Australia and Netherlands are the two teams confirmed for the tournament with the second and third-placed teams from the Americas qualifiers set to join them.
+Australia and Netherlands are confirmed for the tournament with the second and third-placed teams from the Americas qualifiers set to join them.

 "At this stage Team Australia is still planning to attend," Baseball Australia Chief Executive Glenn Williams told Reuters by e-mail on Thursday.
 "The complexity of the location change so close to the event is providing challenges but we are working on trying to meet those challenges."